paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

   (B) an express consignment carrier facility, or

-  (C) a small airport or other facility to which [section 58b of this title](./chapter-001-collection-districts-ports-and-officers.md#section-58b) applies, if more than 25,000 informal entries were cleared through such airport or facility during the fiscal year preceding such entry or release, a fee of—
+  (C) a small airport or other facility to which [section 58b of this title](./chapter-001-collection-districts-ports-and-officers.md#section-58b) applies, if more than 25,000 informal entries were cleared through such airport or facility during the fiscal year preceding such entry or release (other than Inbound EMS items described in subsection (b)(9)(D)), a fee of—

   (i) $2 if the entry or release is automated and not prepared by customs personnel;